NathanTouboul/FischerDiscriminant_VS_NeuralNetwork/README.md

 - neural.py: computation
 - plot_neural.py: plotting figures

 Implementing the equation of a simple neural network to discriminate between two digits.
-The idea is to have as little neuron as possible, and optimize all other parameters (learning rate, number of epochs, activation functions, etc.) to increase the accuracy.
+The idea is to have as few neurons as possible, and optimize all other parameters (learning rate, number of epochs, activation functions, etc.) to increase the accuracy.

 ![Image Caption](figures_neural/Training%20for%20the%20classes%20%5B5,%206%5D.png)